dk9480/quant-trading-app/README.md

 ## 1. Project Objective

-The goal of this project is to implement a complete, end-to-end analytical stack capable of ingesting real-time tick data from the Binance WebSocket, persisting it, running core quantitative analytics (specifically for Pairs Trading), and visualizing the results through an interactive web dashboard.
+The goal of this project is to implement a complete, end-to-end analytical stack capable of ingesting real-time tick data from th   e Binance WebSocket, persisting it, running core quantitative analytics (specifically for Pairs Trading), and visualizing the results through an interactive web dashboard.

 This application is built with **extensibility** and **modularity** as primary design principles, serving as a prototype for a larger, real-time analytics system.